jameshughes89/cs102/src/site/topics/recursion/recursion.rst

 Iterative Definition vs. Recursive Definition
 =============================================

-* Iterative definitions of things are fairly natural for us
+* Iterative definitions of things are fairly natural
-* Recursion on the other hand may *feel* a little less natural, but it pops up a lot in our lives and in nature
+* Recursion on the other hand may *feel* a little less natural, but it pops up a lot in everyday life and in nature

 Groups of People